Great Western Railway (train operating company): History

 In January 2013, the government announced that the current competition for the franchise had been aborted, and that FirstGroup's contract had been extended until October 2013.
 A two-year franchise extension until September 2015 was agreed in October 2013, and subsequently extended until March 2019.
 A further extension to April 2019 was granted in March 2015.

 The refurbishment of first-class carriages in 2014 included interiors that featured a new GWR logo, with no First branding.
 The whole company was rebranded Great Western Railway (GWR) on 20 September 2015, with the introduction of a green livery in recognition of the former Great Western Railway which existed between 1835 and 1947.
 The new livery was introduced when HST interiors were refurbished, and on sleeper carriages and Class 57/6 locomotives.

-In May 2018, TfL Rail took over services from Paddington to Hayes and Harlington, and in December 2019 it took over some stopping services to Reading.
+In May 2018, TfL Rail – which later became the Elizabeth line – took over services from Paddington to Hayes & Harlington, and then some stopping services to Reading in December 2019, becoming part of the Elizabeth line service.

-In March 2020, a further extension to 31 March 2023 was awarded by the DfT with an option to extend for a further year.
+In March 2020, the DfT awarded a further extension to 31 March 2023.

-In June 2022, the company's franchise was replaced by the DfT with a direct award contract that expires on 25 June 2028, with an option to extend for a further three years.
+In June 2022, the DfT replaced the franchise agreement with a direct award contract that expires on 25 June 2028, with an option to extend for a further three years.

-GWR is one of several train operators impacted by the 2022–2023 United Kingdom railway strikes, which are the first national rail strikes in the UK for three decades.
-Its workers are amongst those who are participating in industrial action due to a dispute over pay and working conditions.
+GWR was one of several train operators impacted by the 2022–2024 United Kingdom railway strikes, which were the first national rail strikes in the UK for three decades.

 Routes

-Great Western Railway is the primary train operator in Devon, Cornwall, Somerset, Bristol, Berkshire, Wiltshire, Gloucestershire, and Oxfordshire.
+Great Western Railway operates routes west of London including those towards south west England such as Wiltshire, Bristol, Cornwall, Gloucestershire, as well as Oxfordshire, Berkshire, Hereford and South Wales.

-The following is a simplified list of off-peak weekday service from the December 2022 timetables.
+The following is a simplified list of regular off-peak weekday service from the June 2024 timetables.